h4ck3rm1k3/gogccintro/docs/gcc/CallGraph/content/CallGraph/TreeDump.md

 +++

 Example generating a call graph from the a standard gcc .tu tree dump.
+Using the [cayley graph tool](https://cayley.io/) for the query engine.

 # Compile with gcc and get the tu files